What Is Mobile Malware? Researching Mobile Threats with Virtual Devices

-In this article, we’ll look at several types of mobile malware — of increasing sophistication — and discuss opportunities for research and analysis.
+In this article, we’ll look at several types of mobile malware of increasing sophistication and discuss opportunities for research and analysis using Corellium’s virtual hardware platform.

 Types of Mobile Malware

-Though mobile malware changes by the day, the four following types are a good representation of what’s out there, as well as examples of what researchers can sink their teeth into using Corellium.
+Though mobile malware changes by the day, the four following types are a good representation of what’s out there.
+They’re also examples of what researchers can sink their teeth into using Corellium.

 Adware — A look at CamScanner